gengwg/k8s/README.md

 ## Notes

+### Requests and limits

+When you specify the resource `request` for Containers in a Pod, the scheduler uses this information to decide which node to place the Pod on.
+When you specify a resource `limit` for a Container, the kubelet enforces those limits so that the running container is not allowed to use more of that resource than the limit you set.
+The kubelet also reserves at least the request amount of that system resource specifically for that container to use.

+If the node where a Pod is running has enough of a resource available, it's possible (and allowed) for a container to use more resource than its request for that resource specifies.
+However, a container is not allowed to use more than its resource limit.

 ### Network

 Kubernetes requires that each container in a cluster has a unique, routable IP.
 Kubernetes doesn’t assign IPs itself, leaving the task to third-party solutions.